 This evaluation is carried out within the framework of the AFEP-MEDEF Code, to which the Board refers and market recommendations like those of the AMF.
 On the basis of the summary of prior individual interviews between the Director and the Secretary of the Board of Directors, such interviews being conducted on the basis of a guide which sets out the principles provided for in the code and the recommendations, the Board considers the avenues of progress that still remain open and, at the end of the discussion that takes place, adopts the improvement measures that it considers appropriate.

 Once again this year, the approach to strategy was examined in detail in the course of the Board’s work in light of the development of the brands, the countries and the markets on which the Group operates.
-Thus, the day spent on strategy at L’Oréal Luxury was particularly appreciated.
-Furthermore, the Board made a more indepth analysis of performance, in light in particular of competitors and the a posteriori review of the acquisitions made it possible to monitor the due and proper application of the decisions made.
+In this respect, the day devoted to strategy at L’Oréal Professional Products and that on Research & Innovation at one of its laboratories, in the presence of a large number of senior managers, were particularly appreciated.
+Furthermore, the Board made a more in-depth analysis of performance, in light in particular of competitors, once again within the scope of the strategic orientations validated by the Board.

-The Directors made new proposals of topics to be included on the agenda for meetings in 2013, principally in relation with the areas for development of the Group and Research & Innovation, the comparison of strategy with that of competitors and Human Resources worldwide.
+The Directors made new proposals of topics to be included on the agenda for meetings in 2014, principally in relation with the universalisation strategy, the geographic deployment of the business activities of the Divisions and the organisation of the regions in light of local specificities.